HICASSPU/Cyber_Genesis/README.md

 ## 📢 About the Author

-This series is created by **[Varad Mene](https://github.com/varadmene)**, an Ethical Hacker dedicated to enhancing cybersecurity awareness.
+This series is initiated by **[Varad Mene](https://github.com/varadmene)**, an Ethical Hacker dedicated to enhancing cybersecurity awareness.
 Connect with me:
 - [GitHub](https://github.com/menevarad007)
 - [LinkedIn](http://www.linkedin.com/in/varadmene)